texhex/Euphoria66/README.md

 * The colony has access to both domestic and wild Sleet Wheat and this needs to be balanced

-* The oil biom is way to hot and needs to be cooled.
-I'm still searching for the right solution for it
+* The oil biom is way to hot and needs to be cooled - I'm still searching for the right solution

 * The oil currently processed is not reneable.
 Oil wells are build, but I have no idea if there is enough oil at the end